Hardik2586/Door_Lock_Arduino/README.md

 ✅ **Smooth Servo Operation** – Realistic door movement

 ## 📜 How It Works
 1. **Enter password** via the 4x4 keypad.
+2. with each click you hear a small beep sound.
-2. LCD shows `"Enter Password"`.
+3. LCD shows `"Enter Password"`.
-3. If correct:
+4. If correct:
    - Servo rotates to **unlock** position.
    - LCD beeps in success sound.
    - LCD shows `"Door Opened"`.
-4. If incorrect:
+5. If incorrect:
    - Buzzer beeps.
    - LCD shows `"Wrong Password"`.